JulioPonce01/Trainee/README.md

   |e8100e2c42456a7c0...|131107e9f0f51399b...| 2019-01-03 09:00:00|2019-01-03 09:00:00|           0|       0.0|               null|                null|                   46|                  null| 0.0| 0.0|  0.0|   0.0|       0.0|        Cash|Taxi Affiliation ...|            41.741242728|            -87.551428197|    POINT (-87.551428...|                     null|                      null|                      null|          null|        null|
   |f7f7f5a11d8a036b7...|d41ab2be597b82c3e...| 2019-01-03 14:15:00|2019-01-03 14:15:00|           0|       0.0|               null|                null|                 null|                  null| 0.0| 0.0|  0.0|   0.0|       0.0|        Cash|Choice Taxi Assoc...|                    null|                     null|                    null|                     null|                      null|                      null|          null|        null|
   +--------------------+--------------------+--------------------+-------------------+------------+----------+-------------------+--------------------+---------------------+----------------------+----+----+-----+------+----------+------------+--------------------+------------------------+-------------------------+------------------------+-------------------------+--------------------------+--------------------------+--------------+------------+
-only showing top 20 rows

 There is 5710 Rows
 ```
 Results
 * As a result, it is obtained that by the first criterion only 1 has been eliminated.
-* With the second criterion, 5710 have been eliminated
+* With the second criterion, 5710 rows have been eliminated

 ### Outliers
 Outliers are data points in a dataset which stand far from other data points.